juddson/juddson/README.md

 - 👋 Hi, I’m @juddson
 - 👀 I’m interested in robotics and automation.
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning c#!
-- 💞️ I’m looking to collaborate on web development.
+- 💞️ I’m looking to collaborate on web and game development.
 - 📫 How to reach me, email!

 <!---